anchenayres/term3-project/README.md

 ### Feature 2

-Description of Feature

-![image3](https://github.com/anchenayres/term3-project/blob/main/client/src/Images/products.png)
-### Feature 3

 These are all the products available on this web store.
 They are all divided into sections depending on what type of product it is such as a Flat Collar or a Smart Collar.
 Each product has a unique name which is the name of the dog showcasing the product in the imagery, it makes it easier to differentiate between the products.
 There is also a small description of the product with the price, enlarged view and how many of those items are in stock.

-![image4](https://github.com/anchenayres/term3-project/blob/main/client/src/Images/individual.png)
+![image3](https://github.com/anchenayres/term3-project/blob/main/client/src/Images/products.png)
+### Feature 3

 This page showcases the individual product selected in the View Button on the Products and Home Page.
 It will showcase an enlarged view with various angled imagery and a description.
 There is also a place to select the specific information needed for the user's purchases.
 You can add this item to the cart of simply proceed directly to the checkout.

+![image4](https://github.com/anchenayres/term3-project/blob/main/client/src/Images/individual.png)

 <!-- CONCEPT PROCESS -->